social studies DEPARTMENT courses

 AP European History - 1405

-Prerequisite: Acceptance into AP European History is based current enrollment or placement in AP Track or AP courses in English, and a 93% for semester one in current CP Social Studies Class with teacher recommendation, or 90% in current Honors/AP Social Studies Class with Teacher Recommendation
+Prerequisite: Acceptance into AP European History is based current a 93% for semester one in current CP Social Studies Class with teacher recommendation, or 90% in current Honors/AP Social Studies Class with Teacher Recommendation

 Grade: 11 or 12 (elective)